Board of Directors 2023

 An interest in Canadian public policy and economic development led her to complete a graduate certificate in Public Administration from Humber College.
 She also contributed to the 2009 OECD (Organisation for Economic Co-operation and Development) Toronto Review while working for the Ministry of Economic Development and Trade.
 Aleksandra has a love of classical music and is passionate about supporting creativity and the arts within the community.
 She is a classically trained soprano and soloist with over 25 years of performance experience with numerous choirs and vocal ensembles.

-Brenda Shewchuk, President, has had a long career focused on project management, business processes improvements, communications, and delivering outputs on time and on budget.
+Brenda Shewchuk, Past President, has had a long career focused on project management, business processes improvements, communications, and delivering outputs on time and on budget.
 She is an innovative and results driven leader with successes building cross-functional teams and motivating and directing employees.
 Brenda is a graduate of the Rotman School of Business, Executive Human Resource Program and holds a BSc Psychology, from Waterloo, and MSc Information Resource Management from Syracuse University and a Diploma in Adult Education from Sir Francis Exavier University.